lmanul/424/by_laws/index.md

 c.
 Reading of minutes of preceding meeting

 d.
-Reports of officers .
+Reports of officers

 e.
 Report of Board of Managers

 f.
 Reports of committees

 g.
-Election of inspectors of .ection (when so required)
+Election of inspectors of election (when so required)

 h.
 Election of members of the Board of Managers (when so required)